abehm815/Blockade/README.md

 Numpy, Pygame, and Pathfinding must be installed on your system for the program to run, (Listed in recquirements.txt)

 To get started with the project, follow these steps:
-# Blockade

-A simple game based on Quirrodor including multiple-player modes using the pygame module.
-The instructions for playing the game can be found in the main menu.

 ## Installation